Man charged in Fourth of July parade shooting plans to represent himself at trial

 Robert Crimo III is charged with 21 counts of first-degree murder, 48 counts of attempted murder and 48 counts of aggravated battery for the shooting in Highland Park, Illinois.
 Dozens, including children, were injured.

 Several times, Judge Victoria Rossetti asked if Crimo understood the possible penalties — including consecutive life sentences — if a jury finds him guilty.
-She suggested he reconsider.
+She suggested he reconsider his choice to represent himself.

 Crimo — a 23-year-old man with straight dark hair past his shoulders, wearing a red jail uniform — answered that he understood.